 We can learn a lot from Steve Jobs, even if we ultimately have different goals.

 Back in 1997, Steve Jobs made it clear that the way to go forward was not to continue with the “Apple vs. Microsoft” mentality but to concentrate on what made Apple uniquely Apple.
 As long as Apple was locked into direct competition with Microsoft, it yielded the home-field advantage.
 Apple products would be judged by their compatibility with Microsoft products rather than on their own virtues and flaws.
 Saying, “Apple is as good as Microsoft for doing X, Y, and Z,” implied that Microsoft was the gold standard.

 Jobs recognized this as a strategic mistake — and one that could not be overcome unless the thinking that led to it was exorcised.
 He made it clear that Apple should be competing with Apple, focusing on Apple’s strengths rather than on what the competition was doing.

-The end result, almost 15 years later, is that Microsoft leadership is obsessed about what Apple is doing, and Apple is not just back from the brink of bankruptcy, but also the most valuable company in the world.
+The end result, almost 15 years later, is that Microsoft’s leadership is obsessed with what Apple is doing, and Apple is not just back from the brink of bankruptcy but also the most valuable company in the world.